 How iDid bug advocacy?

-The user registration page plays a vital role in giving the first impression about the application behavior.
-Also, users use online shopping sites mainly to save time, by displaying errors in another page and asking the user to come back to previous screen to correct the data is actually wasting sufficient time.
+The user registration page plays a vital role in giving the first impression about the application behaviour.
+Also, users use online shopping sites mainly to save time, by displaying errors on another page and asking the user to come back to the previous screen to correct the data is actually wasting sufficient time.
 This advocacy helps in understanding the real impact of such bugs.
 So, always explain how any bugs\issues found would potentially affect the user experience.

-Always remember this most famous movie dialogs of all time, from “The God Father” movie while logging the bugs
+Always remember this most famous movie dialogue of all time, from “The God Father” movie while logging the bugs

 “I’m going to make him an offer (details) he can’t refuse (to fix).”

 No, I went through most of the bugs logged by other testers.
 I posted comments, raised questions where ever I felt the bug was really not a bug or if the priority was inflated or if the issues were duplicated.
 Also, I neither missed to appreciate some good bugs reported by other testers nor missed to learn from fellow testers.
 I was actually a little disappointed that there were a significant amount of bugs without clear description and duplicates.

 Then winning the competition, my objective was to log the maximum number of valid bugs.
 Ended recording 50 valid bugs, maximum by any tester.
 Also wanted to maintain a high bug acceptance ratio, 86% of the bugs were accurate.
 Happy with that but still wanted to improve on acceptance ratio.